CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise3.md

 ### Summary

-In this lab, you explored on Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.Also, you learned using copilot integrated with Azure SQL Database Explorer.
-These steps gave you hands-on experience in Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.
+In this lab, you explored how to integrate Azure SQL Database with AI services using External REST Endpoint Invocation within Microsoft Fabric.
+You connected to Azure OpenAI for content generation, Content Safety for text analysis, and Translation services for language conversion.
+The core focus was implementing vector embeddings in the Adventure Works product database using Azure OpenAI, then performing semantic searches with the VECTOR_DISTANCE function to intelligently match natural language queries with relevant products.
+This exercise demonstrated how to leverage AI capabilities directly within your database environment, enabling sophisticated applications like RAG chatbots without moving data outside the database.

 Now, click on **Next** from the lower right corner to move on to the next page.